TITLE 8 SOCIAL SERVICES

 (3) licensed childcare center.

-A. Documentation: PSD shall maintain the case record, which consists of both the electronic record maintained in FACTS and the paper case record.
-The case record is a working tool and shall contain all documents that are necessary for the appropriate provision of services.
+A. Documentation: PSD shall maintain the case record, which consists of both the electronic record and the paper case record.
+The case record is a working tool and shall contain all documents necessary for the provision of services.

 B. Confidentiality: All PSD staff and CYFD contractors shall maintain confidentiality of records and information in accordance with the laws and regulations that apply to specific services.